Seeded Granary Bread

 Using oil in bread dough helps to keep it moist and keep for a little longer.
 It will ensure that your bread is soft with a tight crumb. - Warm water

 At the point you add the water mixture to the flours it needs to be at about 43 degrees centigrade.
-If the water is too cold and it will not activate the yeast and therefore not prove, and if too warm and it will kill he yeast. - Egg yolk
+If the water is too cold, it will not activate the yeast and therefore not prove, and if it is too warm, it will kill the yeast. - Egg yolk

 Used as an egg wash.